Surinder07/perfectum/README.md

 ### Database

-Have MySql Workbench installed on the system and change your database info in the application-dev.yml file.
+Have MySql Workbench installed on the system and change your database info in the `application-dev.yml` file.

-While running the application for the first time, set `spring.liquibase.enabled=true` in your `application.yml` and tables will be automatically created by `liquibase`, though you have to add the triggers into your sql manually, triggers can be found under `resources/db/sqltriggers` under file name same as the table name.
-Make sure to disable liquibase after setting up you database.
+While running the application for the first time, set `spring.liquibase.enabled=true` in your `application.yml` and tables will be automatically created by `liquibase`and sql triggers will be executed by custom method written in class `ApplicationStartupSqlService`, which also creates an application **super-user**.
+Make sure to disable liquibase after setting up you database by setting `spring.liquibase.enabled=false` in your `application.yml`.

 ### Resources